pterofighter-s-organization/apptracker/frontend/README.md

 **How to install and start the job-tracker application**

-# get frontend to work
+# Get frontend to work

     Go to frontend folder
     - cd /apptracker/frontend